Blue-Bag/ansible-role-firewall/README.md

 After the role is run, a `firewall` init service will be available on the server.
 You can use `service firewall [start|stop|restart|status]` to control the firewall.

-Using Jeff Geerlings role as a base tis has been, updated to enable more complex chain based firewall and block for common attacks.
+Using Jeff Geerlings role as a base this has been, updated to enable more complex chain based mode for the firewall and blocks for common attacks.

 ## Requirements